 Kate is a UK based theatre director.
 She specialises in new musicals and making work with & for young people.
-She is an Associate Artist of the Singapore Repertory Theatre, for whom she has developed and directed a catalogue of children’s shows over the last ten years, seen by over a hundred thousand primary school aged children.
+She is an Associate Artist of the Singapore Repertory Theatre, for whom she has developed and directed a catalogue of children’s shows over the last ten years, seen by around two hundred thousand primary school aged children.

 Training: Liverpool Institute For The Performing Arts.